Table of Contents

 Step 3.
 Remove the pulp from the container

 Vinegar: You can remove surface-level tough residue with vinegar, but it won’t get out every particle.
-If you have the time, try using warm water before moving on to vinegar for a deeper clean.
+Try using warm water before moving on to vinegar for a deeper clean if you have the time.

 Step 4.
 Thoroughly rinse each part of the device under running water